The Study Plan Schedule Strategy (That Actually Works)

 Do you maybe even pull all-nighters, cramming as much as you can the night before an important test?

-Then it’s time for a study schedule that works!
+Then it’s time for a study plan schedule that works!

-Recently I helped my friend Ted set up his study routine so he could take 7 exams in 10 days.
+Recently I helped my friend Ted set up his study plan so he could take 7 exams in 10 days.
 Here’s us revising his statistics material on a recent call:

 (the material being in German doesn’t make it easier)

-Thanks to his new schedule, he passed 6 of them with flying colors!
+Thanks to his new study schedule, he passed 6 of them with flying colors!

 Felix Wong even took it a step further and completed an MBA in 4.5 months.
 Getting an MBA takes most people 2+ years and tens of thousands of dollars.
 Felix did it in 135 days, paying less than $3000.

-This would have been impossible, had Felix not had an incredible study routine.
+This would have been impossible, had Felix not had an incredible study plan.

 Steve has already shown you 11 good study habits.
-Today we’ll take a closer look at each one and show you how you can implement them right away.
+So you should already have a good study routine, so today we’ll take a closer look at each one and show you how you can implement them right away.